openfaas/openfaas-cloud/docs/README.md

 * Setup a container image builder
 * (K8s only) [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) for openfaas and openfaas-fn namespaces

+Optionally to enable Login to the dashboard

+* Create a GitHub OAuth 2.0 App
+* Create secrets for the "auth" service and enable login to the dashboard with GitHub
+* Add a number of `/etc/host` file entries or live DNS entries

 ### Before you begin

 * You must enable basic auth to prevent user-functions from accessing the admin API of the gateway